TimeToogo/Pinq/index.md

  - Full composer and PSR-4 support
  - Complete and thorough documentation
  - Linq-style fluent query API with lazy evaluation and immutable query objects
- - True and seamless external query support
+ - Truly seamless external query support
  - Full support for PHP closures and callable syntax (No magic strings)
  - And even building on the original Linq with offering an additional mutable query API